Academic Excellence

 Academic Dead Days Policy

 Academic dead days will typically be two days before exams start.
-The only points that can be earned during academic dead days are participation points for work completed in class.
-Students may not be penalized for excused absences during academic dead days.
-Academic dead days will be used for a planned review.
+The only points that can be earned during academic dead days are participation points for work completed in class. *Students' grades should not be penalized for excused absences during these days.* Academic dead days will be used for a planned review.
 No new material may be introduced, no homework can be assigned, no assignments can be graded, no quizzes or tests may be given and no projects can be due.
 Teachers are permitted to assign make-up work to students who still need to complete assignments if they were unable to complete the assignment before these days.
 Exceptions to this policy must be approved by the Dean of Academics.

 Major projects in exam classes cannot be due the week of academic dead days.
 Major projects in non-exam classes cannot be due during academic dead days.
 The last day to turn in those projects is the day before academic dead days.
 No pre-exams may be given.
 The only exception to this will be science labs, English writing exams and foreign language speaking and listening exams.
 The science labs must be completed the week before academic dead week.